- Holidays and Celebrations»

 After Halloween Sales

 I've scored good deals the day after Halloween on all kinds of graveyard props including lanterns, plastic cemetery fencing and zombie flamingos.
+Yes, I've even bought some gravestones that had unique designs and the clearance price was right.

 Watch How A Tombstone Is Made

-A good video showing how to make gravestones from styrofoam insulation.
+Here's a good video showing how to make gravestones from styrofoam insulation.

 Store Bought Gravestones